QMCPy: A Python package for randomized low-discrepancy sequences, quasi-Monte Carlo, and fast kernel methods: Fast transforms and kernel computations

-Recall from the motivation in \Cref{sec:kernel_computations} that we would like to compute the matrix-vector product $\mK \by$ and solve the linear system $\mK^{-1} \by$ where $\by$ is some known length $n$ vector and $\mK = \{K(\bx_i,\bx_{i'})\}_{i,i'=0}^{n-1}$ is an $n \times n$ symmetric positive definite (SPD) Gram matrix based on a SPD kernel $K$ and point set $\{\bx_i\}_{i=0}^{n-1}$. \Cref{tab:com_kernel_costs} compares our fast kernel methods against standard techniques in terms of both storage and computational costs. \Cref{fig:fast_transforms} gives schematics of the FFTBR and FWHT algorithms which enable these fast kernel methods.
-The following subsections detail these special kernel-point set pairings and how the structure induce in $\mK$ can be exploited for fast kernel computations.
+Recall from the motivation in \Cref{sec:kernel_computations} that we would like to compute the matrix-vector product $\mK \by$ and solve the linear system $\mK^{-1} \by$ where $\by$ is a known vector of length $n$ and $\mK = \{K(\bx_i,\bx_{i'})\}_{i,i'=0}^{n-1}$ is an $n \times n$ symmetric positive definite (SPD) Gram matrix based on a SPD kernel $K$ and point set $\{\bx_i\}_{i=0}^{n-1}$. \Cref{tab:com_kernel_costs} compares our fast kernel methods against standard techniques in terms of both storage and computational costs.
+Decomposition of the symmetric positive definite (SPD) Gram matrix $\mK$ is the cost of computing the eigendecomposition or Cholesky factorization.
+The costs of matrix-vector multiplication and solving a linear system are the costs after performing the decomposition.
+Both storage and kernel computation costs are greatly reduced by pairing certain low-discrepancy point sets with special shift-invariant (SI) or digitally-shift-invariant (DSI) kernels.
+These fast algorithms rely on the fast Fourier transform in bit-reversed order (FFTBR), its inverse (IFFTBR), and the fast Walsh--Hadamard transform (FWHT). \Cref{fig:fast_transforms} gives schematics of the FFTBR and FWHT algorithms which enable these fast kernel methods.
+FFTBR is performed via a radix-2 decimation-in-time (DIT) FFT (a base-$2$ Cooley--Tukey algorithm) without the initial reordering of inputs \citep{cooley1965algorithm}.
+The following subsections detail these special kernel-point set pairings and how the structure induced in $\mK$ can be exploited for fast kernel computations.
+At the time of writing, our \texttt{QMCPy} implementations only support SI kernels paired to rank-$1$ lattices in natural order and DSI kernels paired to base-$2$ digital nets in natural order.